 Freight Market Challenges

 The freight market is similar to the ingredient markets.
 It too has its ups and downs.
-Weather, seasonality, market related capacity, corresponding rate changes, and fuel costs all affect changes to the freight market.
+Weather, seasonality, market-related capacity, corresponding rate changes, and fuel costs all affect changes in the freight market.
 There are a fixed number of trucks available to move orders and often their ability to move will go to the highest bidder.

 All of these factors, and more, are vying to increase freight costs.
 So, as a food manufacturer, how do you decrease freight charges?
 Is it realistic to increase the amount of product purchased to decrease your freight cost per pound?
-Can you purchase your current inventory from less suppliers?
-What if you’ve already done those things.
+Can you purchase your current inventory from fewer suppliers?
+What if you’ve already done those things?
 What is next?
 Time to get creative!

 Customer Story